Free Consultations | Available 24 / 7

 • An increase or decrease in income: If you experience a significant decrease in your income, perhaps from losing a job or a pay cut, you can petition the court for a lower maintenance amount.

 • Your ex-spouse gets remarried: In the state of Wisconsin, if your former spouse gets remarried to another person, you no longer have the legal obligation to pay maintenance.
-Petitioning the court to get rid of maintenance payments would likely eliminate the payments altogether.
+Petitioning the court to get rid of maintenance payments would likely eliminate the payments.

-Speak to Our Waukesha County Spousal Maintenance Lawyers Today
+Contact Our Waukesha County, WI Spousal Maintenance Lawyers

 In many divorce cases, spousal maintenance is crucial to the well-being of the entire family.
-If you are getting a divorce, you should speak to a Brookfield spousal maintenance attorney to discuss your case and determine if this type of financial support order is an option for you.
-Contact the team at Bucher, Wolff & Sonderhouse, LLP, today to schedule a free consultation by calling our office at 262-232-6699.
+If you are getting a divorce, you should speak to a Brookfield, WI spousal maintenance attorney to discuss your case and determine if this type of financial support order is an option for you.

 Share this post: